 - Be aware of your surroundings.
 Pay attention to the type of terrain you are currently on while anticipating the changes in terrain you may encounter ahead.

-If you suffer an injury, our orthopaedic urgent care is available to help, including on nights and weekends.
+If you suffer an injury, our orthopedic urgent care is available to help, including on nights and weekends.